-He actually wanted a to be together .
+He actually wanted to be together.
 After three years, now Fletcher wanted me.
 My fingernails dragged across my mate scar, unfortunately leaving it intact.
 This scar had been more trouble than good and it would probably continue.

-Sighing, I secured my gold, jewel encrusted cuff over it.
+Sighing, I secured my gold, jewel-encrusted cuff over it.
 It felt cold and heavy against my fair skin.
 At least I wouldn’t have to look at it now.
-But, I get paraded around as a pawn for this stupid noble competition again.
-Though my ‘father’ claimed he would release my brothers and me if we won, I didn’t believe him.
+But, I get paraded around like a pawn for this stupid noble competition again.
+Though my ‘Father’ claimed he would release my brothers and me if we won, I didn’t believe him.
 I had to free Wylie and Lyle before that.

 “Why do you keep covering it up?”

-“How did you get it?”
-I twisted in my cushioned, velvet seat to face him partially
+“How did you get in?”
+I twisted in my cushioned, velvet seat to face him partially.

 “I slipped in during the time you were gone.
 Now answer my question,” He narrowed his eyes and pushed off the wall.

-“I know burning it off or anything will not work, so covering it is the only way not to see it,” I turned back towards the vanity and mirror.
+“I know burning it off or anything won’t work, so covering it is the option,” I turned back towards the vanity.
 Everything was in place, time to get this part of the nightmare done.

 I cocked an eyebrow at him.
 “Really, that’s what your reaction was over?”